 As every man progresses in life by education, so every Freemason is taught how he can be a better man.
 This is done by a series of degrees - each degree educates him and answers some questions but leaves a door beyond.
 When the candidate has grasped the teaching of one degree, that door is opened by his progress to the next degree.

-Freemasonry is believed to have begun its evolution 500 or more years ago among the bands of working, skilled builders known as "masons".
+Freemasonry is believed to have begun its evolution 500 or more years ago among the bands of working, skilled builders known as "masons" (stonemasons).
 The traditional framework into which most Masonic degrees are woven is the story and symbolism of King Solomon's Temple.
-The connection of Masonic teachings to the building of that great edifice comprises a system of education related to the traditional craft of masons and interesting to the candidate and therefore more likely to be effective in his development.

 Freemasonry and Society